Timthreetwelve/WUView/WUView/ReadMe.txt

 As of version 0.5.10, starting the filter text with a "!" (exclamation mark or bang) will invert the filter.
 The filter will then act as an exclusionary filter.
 The bang itself along with any spaces between the bang and the first non-space character are discarded.
-If you wanted to quickly filter for updates that didn't have "succeeded" as the result, you could enter "!succeeded" in the filter box.
+If you wanted to quickly filter for updates that didn't have "succeeded" as a result, you could enter "!succeeded" in the filter box.
 The Escape key will clear any text from the filter box.